Unit 2: Vocabulary

 The article stated that many programmers prefer open source solutions because they can modify features and fix bugs without waiting for an upgrade or patch from the manufacturer.

-a person who writes or modifies computer programs or applications
+a person who writes or modifies software

 The software company needed to hire three new programmers to help debug their flagship application.

 Because of proprietary code, you may not modify or redistribute the source code of Windows or Macintosh operating systems.